vamalhotra/algopractice/_posts/greedy/2020-08-30-Employee-Free-Time.md

 ---
 layout: post
 title: Employee Free Time
-preview: Hard We are given a list schedule of employees which represents the working time for each employee  Each employee has a list of nonover
+preview: Hard   We are given a list schedule of employees which represents the working time for each employee  Each employee has a list of no
 date: 2020-08-30 21:23:57 +0000
 categories: greedy
 lcid: 759